JS-LinuxInfra/Kubernetes/README.md

 # Kubernetes
-Kubernetes Deployment Automation, Management and Troubleshooting
+Kubernetes Infrastructure and Application Orchestration

 ## Scope
 This project completed the following operational tasks.
 Screenshots are provided for each task completed, as well as the syntax used and why this task was executed.